So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?

 With so many stars, you don’t have to worry about whether they have fresh rolls at the hotel breakfast.

 The location on lovely Herrengasse on the other side of the Ring Boulevard from the Christkindlmarkt puts you in the heart of the historical old town.
-The hotel is also close to the Freyung, Michaelerplatz, and Am Hof Christmas markets.

 Herrengasse has its own subway station on the U3 line.
-And, if you fancy a change from hotel food and drink, one of Vienna’s most famous coffee houses sits opposite: Café Central (gorgeous interiors, but consider reserving a table as queues are frequent).
+And, if you fancy a change from hotel food and drink, one of Vienna’s most renowned coffee houses sits opposite: Café Central (gorgeous interiors, but consider reserving a table as queues are frequent).

-5. Steigenberger Hotel Herrenhof*
+Steigenberger Hotel Herrenhof

 Incidentally, Herrengasse also leads up to the giant Hofburg palace complex, with the Spanish Riding School, Sisi Museum, Crown Jewels, and other such attractions.

-That end of Herrengasse also links to the central pedestrianised streets with their luxury brands and historical architecture.
+That end of Herrengasse links to the central pedestrianised streets with their luxury brands and historical architecture.
 These connect all the way down to Stephansdom cathedral (and another market!).
 Hard to get more central, frankly.

 (Your next door neighbour: the Schottenkirche)

 Expect a quiet ambience.
-The rooms have no TVs or radios, for example (you do have WiFi though!).
+The rooms have no TVs or radios, for example; you do have WiFi, though!

 Excellent value for the incredibly central and historic location: the building actually backs onto the Freyung Christmas market on the same-named square.
-A friend of mine stayed here and spoke very positively of the experience.

 Other hotel options